Sarwarhridoy4/youvideo-downloader/readme.md

 4. Portable for linux AppImage

+## Issues

+- ffmpeg auto install not working as expected in linux and maybe in mac due to not getting the super user privillage
+- install manually in this case will works fine
+- command are given in readme already

 ## ⚙️ Requirements (Built-in)

 You don't need to install Python or FFmpeg separately.
 The installer includes: